4 must-know strategies for building a killer remote sales team

-Expectations should be about sales quotas and processes.
+Expectations should be set by sales management about sales quotas and processes.
 You need to keep track and monitor your internal sales goals.
 As a sales leader, you need to use a sales leaderboard to have an understanding of the activity going on and if expectations are being met.

 Without clear expectations, things can get complicated.
 There is no easy way to measure success and evaluate team performance, without agreed upon standards.

 Hire experienced sales professionals

 You want to hire people that have had a year or more in sales.
 These people have a strong understanding of what makes a good sales professional.

 These people are more mature, have a strong track record of being disciplined and are very consistent with their work.

 You want to hire salespeople who view themself as a go-getter.
 They will be dominating prospecting, following up, solving problems and thinking outside the box to get the deal closed.